daniel-falk/kedro-video-example/README.md

 ```

 In the notebook result it can be seen that there are some small differences in the pixel values as decoded by OpenCV (`VideoDataSet`) and ffmpeg, but there is no offset or index errors in the addressing since the diagonal of the distance comparizon is the smallest.

+The kedro pipeline should also have created two edge detection videos in the `03_primary` folder.
+These can be played with a regular movie player, e.g. `ffplay data/03_primary/edge.mp4`.